Blogs

 For what reasons are recessed downlights a good choice?

-The security and quality of recessed lights are unmatched and they will allow you to save money and energy.
+The security and quality of recessed lights are unmatched, and they will allow you to save money and energy.
 They also produce less heat, provide you with more space and give the impression of more room.

-Which size downlight is most often used?
+Which size recessed downlight is most often used?

 The 90 mm cutout is the standard for downlights.
 A 70-75 mm cutout will provide a more streamlined look, but it will be more challenging to install since your electrician will have difficulty getting their hand inside the hole to connect it.

-How many volts do LED downlights require?
+How many volts do LED recessed downlights require?

 Those with integrated LED drivers will have a 240V rating and can be hooked up straight to the 240V electrical supply.